120 knitting stitch patterns

 Twisted rib stitch version 2

-Moss stitch knitting stitch patterns
+Moss stitch knitting stitches

 Knit one, purl one, knit one, purl one… Moss stitch is such a simple knitting stitch pattern, but it can also form the basis for lots of other, more elaborate, designs.
-Below you'll find ideas for mixing it with cables, lace and more to create gorgeous textures you'll want to knit again and again.

 Chequerboard